'Silent Requirements' cost US companies $400 Billion a year.

 Science has recently discovered that forgetting isn’t an accident.
 It’s the way our brains are designed to work.
 We’ve been making assumptions about how teams think and communicate that are directly opposed to reality.

-Without the right tools few teams are capable of thinking about or communicating business requirements in sufficient detail to lay an adequate foundation for a large, complex IT project.
+Without the right tools few teams are capable of communicating business requirements in sufficient detail to lay a good foundation for a large, complex IT project—especially when those teams don’t have lots of experience.
 And if the base is bad, the project will be too.

-Regrettably, such tools have not been available.
-We had to develop our own.
+Unfortunately, tools like that aren’t widely available.
+We had to create our own.
 It took 300 man years and hundreds of projects to refine our tools, but we can teach you to use them in a few days.
 The tools aren’t difficult, just different—a map to navigate every step in a business process, and a checklist to touch every base while there.

 Tools like this—across other industries—have consistently, immediately reduced errors and omissions by 40% to 50%.
 But identifying the oversights is only part of the story.
-At every client we’ve worked with we’ve found roughly the same ratio—one day with our tools up front would have saved six to eight months of floundering and rework.
+At every client we work with we find roughly the same ratio—one day with our tools up front would have saved six to eight months of flailing and rework on the backend.
 Sometimes that ratio is much higher.
 As they say, it’s the little things that’ll kill you.

 What have you got to lose?